Thinking about a 351W engine swap in your Fox Body Mustang? This guide will walk you through the conversion process!

 Well, I’m here to tell you that there’s an old favorite that can serve the purpose of making big power and torque without engineering a custom swap setup and abandoning your old school 5.0’s electronics and pushrod character.
 That favorite comes in the form of the 5.0L 302’s big brother - the 5.8L 351W (Windsor) engine.

-Not to be confused with the 351C “Cleveland”, the Windsor is simply a taller-decked version of the 302, making many of the engine’s accessories very similar to stock Fox Mustang 5.0’s.
-The taller deck allows for big cubic inches and resulting in big power numbers.
+Not to be confused with the 351C “Cleveland,” the Windsor is simply a taller-decked version of the 302, making many of the engine’s accessories very similar to stock Fox Mustang 5.0’s.
+The taller deck allows for big cubic inches and results in big power numbers.
 If you’re accustomed to working on a pushrod 5.0, you’ll recognize the 351W as a very similar engine that’s just as easy to service.

 There are some challenges to the swap, though.
 The 351’s taller deck requires some unique parts.
 A taller deck height translates into a wider and taller engine.
-The Fox Body 5.0’s intake manifold, headers, distributor, front accessory brackets and hood clearance will all be affected by the bigger engine’s width and height.
+The Fox Body 5.0’s intake manifold, headers, distributor, front accessory brackets, and hood clearance will all be affected by the bigger engine’s width and height.
 Along with the deck height challenge, the 351W has a larger main journal size, resulting in a unique oil pan.

 I know, it’s sounding like a big deal now.
 It’s not.
 Mustang owners have done this swap for years.
 Our General Manager, Scott, personally installed one in his 1990 5.0L coupe way back in 1998.
 If you consider that most Fox body builds can benefit from a new intake, headers, oil pan, flywheel, and balancer, then you’re not far off from having what you need for the 5.8L swap.

-In the end, when you’re in the market for an engine build, consider the upgrade to a 351w big power potential and ease of fitment.
+At the end, when you’re in the market for an engine build, consider the upgrade to a 351w big power potential and ease of fitment.
 Take a look at the parts list below and see what’s needed to convert the typical mass air-equipped 1987-93 5.0 Mustang over to the mighty 351:

 The great news is a 351 can provide more torque and horsepower than a 302 while keeping a mild street build.
 350-400 rear-wheel horsepower is very achievable with a street 351, where a 302 will sacrifice streetability to get these numbers.
-Once your car is set up for the larger 351, the sky is the limit as to power production with as much as 427 cubic inches available via a Ford Racing Crate Engine.
+Once your car is set up for the larger 351, the sky is the limit as to power production with as much as 427 cubic inches available via a Ford Performance Crate Engine.